e-choness/html-css-js-exercise/README.md

-# Learning html css and javascript real quick
+# Learning HTML, CSS and Javascript Real Quick

 A little excercise to build a static website.